DevoInc/python-sdk/docs/sender.md

 #### Initializing the collector

-There are differents ways to initialize the collector configuration
+There are differents ways and types to initialize the collector configuration

 Variable descriptions